sgreenb/pico_assistant/README.md

 9. Implement gradio interface.
 10. Read PDFs and documents and answer questions about contents.
 11. Create and edit files (Python and text to start)
+12. Create a powerpoint presenation on a given subject, need to research, save files, generate summaries, generate script for presenation, collect or create images, organize images coherently.